emhedlin/gp/README.md

 ## Exploring GPs with Julia

-Working through Vehtari's birthday example in stan, but converting the code to Julia/Turing using abstractGPs.
+Working through example, like Vehtari's birthday analysis in stan, but converting the code to Julia/Turing using abstractGPs.